Sickle Cell (cont.)

 Affected infants do not develop symptoms in the first few months of life because the hemoglobin produced by the developing fetus (fetal hemoglobin) protects the red blood cells from sickling.
 This fetal hemoglobin is absent in the red blood cells that are produced after birth so that by 5 months of age, the sickling of the red blood cells is prominent and symptoms begin.

-The treatment of sickle cell anemia is designed according to which of the individual features of the illness are present.
+The treatment of sickle cell anemia is directed to the individual features of the illness present.
 In general treatment is directed at the management and prevention of the acute manifestations as well as therapies directed toward blocking the red blood cells from stacking together.
 There is no single remedy to reverse the anemia.
-It is, therefore, important that family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.
+It is, therefore, important that affected individuals and their family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.

 Fatigue and Anemia

 Fatigue is a common symptom in persons with sickle cell anemia.
 Sickle cell anemia causes a chronic form of anemia which can lead to fatigue.
-The sickled red blood cells are prone to breakage (rupture) which causes a much shorter life span of these cells (the normal life span of a red blood cell is 120 days).
+The sickled red blood cells are prone to breakage (hemolysis) which causes reduced red blood cell life span (the normal life span of a red blood cell is 120 days).
 These sickled red blood cells are easily detected with a microscope examination of a smear of blood on a glass slide.

 Typically, the site of red blood cell production (bone marrow) works overtime to produce these cells rapidly, attempting to compensate for their destruction in the circulation.
 Occasionally, the bone marrow suddenly stops producing the red blood cells which causes a very severe form of anemia (aplastic crises).
 Aplastic crises can be promoted by infections that otherwise would seem less significant, including viruses of the stomach and bowels and the flu (influenza).

 Pain crises in persons with sickle cell anemia are intermittent painful episodes that are the result of inadequate blood supply to body tissues.
 The impaired circulation is caused by the blockage of various blood vessels from the sickling of red blood cells.
 The sickled red blood cells slow or completely impede the normal flow of blood through the tissues.
-This leads to excruciating pain requiring hospitalization and narcotic medication for relief.
+This leads to excruciating pain, often requiring hospitalization and opiate medication for relief.
 The pain typically is throbbing and can change its location from one body area to another.
-Bone is frequently affected.
+Bones are frequently affected.
 Pain in the abdomen with tenderness is common and can mimic appendicitis.
 Fever frequently is associated with the pain crises.

 A pain crisis can be promoted by preceding dehydration, infection, injury, cold exposure, emotional stress, or strenuous exercise.
 As a prevention measure, persons with sickle cell anemia should avoid extremes of heat and cold.